seanxpw/git_drive/README_en.md

 **you may have to change some addresses**.
 It's easy because they are witten in variebles.

-The **main idea** of the program is by using a windows api, witch send you a signal (kind of) when changes in the certain dirctory is detected. some comments are written in chinese, don't worry, you can see a translation around.
+The **main idea** of the program is by using a windows api, witch send you a signal (kind of) when changes in the certain dirctory is detected. some comments are written in Chinese, don't worry, you can see a translation around.